Skip to content

 Goal of Human Rights in Context

-Human Rights in Context (HUQUQ.com) was established by Professor Ahmed E. Souaiaia as a Companion Digital Platform to his monograph Muslims and the Western Conception of Rights.
-Conceived as a scholarly resource and research hub, HUQUQ provides a structured environment for examining the historical trajectories and contemporary manifestations of human rights discourse.
+Human Rights in Context (HUQUQ.com) was established by Professor Ahmed E. Souaiaia, Ph.D., as a companion digital platform to his monograph Muslims and the Western Conception of Rights.
+Conceived as a scholarly resource, research hub, and educational initiative, HUQUQ provides a structured environment for examining the historical development, conceptual foundations, and contemporary manifestations of human rights discourse.

-Guided by the Systems Thinking Framework (STF), HUQUQ employs a holistic and integrative methodology to analyze one of humanity’s most persistent dilemmas: the abuse and protection of rights.
-This framework allows for the exploration of the interdependence between ideas, institutions, and power structures that shape human rights outcomes.
+Guided by the Systems Thinking Framework (STF), HUQUQ employs an integrative methodology for analyzing one of humanity’s most persistent challenges: the protection and abuse of rights.
+This approach encourages the examination of the relationships among ideas, institutions, incentives, historical developments, and power structures that influence human rights outcomes in different contexts.

-Since its inception, the project has benefited from the collaborative efforts of research assistants, editors, and subject-matter experts who contribute to its intellectual vitality.
-While core research teams are situated within the Director’s academic institutions, independent scholars and external collaborators are invited to participate in ongoing research, teaching, and mentoring initiatives that advance the understanding of human rights in context.
+Since its inception, the project has benefited from the contributions of students, research assistants, editors, community partners, and subject-matter specialists whose work continues to enrich its intellectual development.
+While core activities are coordinated through the Director’s academic and research affiliations, HUQUQ welcomes collaboration with faculty members, students, independent scholars, professionals, and community organizations interested in advancing the study and understanding of human rights in context.

 Research Teams, Authors, Contributors, Volunteers…